wickedchicken/awesomeX/README.md

 ----------------------------------------

-awesomeX is designed to automaticaly convert a standard C file's function exports into LLVM bitcode.
+awesomeX is designed to automatically convert a standard C file's function exports into LLVM bitcode.
 It goes one step further and automatically generates shim functions to run these bitcoded functions in the original calling code.